mwmuni/top-k-byte-counting/README.md

 # Top K Byte Counting

-Top K Byte Counting is an efficient C implementation designed to identify the top **K** integers from a dataset using a byte-wise counting approach.
+Top K Byte Counting is an efficient C/C++ implementation designed to identify the top **K** integers from a dataset using a byte-wise counting approach.
 This algorithm achieves linear time complexity, making it highly suitable for large datasets where traditional sorting or heap-based methods may be less efficient.

 ## Table of Contents